savannah-i-g/ASHIGARU/README.md

 AI-powered assistant using Google Gemini.
 Provides conversational AI capabilities with session management and context retention.
 Features a specialized system prompt for technical and strategic analysis.

 **Browser**
 Text-based web browser for viewing web content in the terminal.
 Supports basic HTML rendering and navigation.
+Not intended for production use, but fun to use anyway.

 **Clock**
 Digital clock and timer utility with customizable display options.